igardiet/keep-tasks/README.md

 ## Getting Started and installing

 #### Follow these steps in terminal after cloning this repository
-1. npm i
+1. yarn
-2. cd server
-3. npm start
+2. yarn start
-4. NEW TERMINAL WINDOW: cd client
-5. npm start (copy given link on web browser)

 ## Prerequisites